desihub/desidatamodel/doc/QUICKLOOK/ql-mergedQA-CAMERA-EXPID.rst

-PEAKCOUNT_MED_SKY       []                 float[]          Median of PEAKCOUNT over sky fibers PEAKCOUNT_NOISE         0.072              float            rms of PEAKCOUNT over sky fibers FOR SCIENCE EXPOSURES PEAKCOUNT_STATUS        ALARM              string           reports the status of the PEAKCOUNT SKYCONT                 210.0	           float	    Sky continuum in all configured continuum areas averaged over all sky fibers
-SKYCONT_FIBER           357.238	           float[N]	    Sky continuum per sky fiber averaged over two continuum regions, 'N' is number of sky fibers
+PEAKCOUNT_MED_SKY       []                 float[]          Median of PEAKCOUNT over sky fibers PEAKCOUNT_NOISE         0.072              float            rms of PEAKCOUNT over sky fibers FOR SCIENCE EXPOSURES PEAKCOUNT_STATUS        ALARM              string           reports the status of the PEAKCOUNT SKYCONT                 210.0	           float	    Sky cont. in all configured continuum areas averaged over all sky fibers SKYCONT_FIBER           357.238	           float[N]	    Sky continuum per sky fiber averaged over two continuum regions, 'N' is number of sky fibers
-SKYCONT_STATUS          NORMAL	           string	    Reports the status of the SKYCONT SNR_MAG_TGT             4	           float[N]	    List of average SNR for target type, N is number of target types SNR_RESID               436	           float[Nobj]	    List of the SNR values for the targets, Nobj is 500-Nskyfibers STAR_FIBERID            11	           int[ns]  	    Fiber IDs for standard STARs, ns is number of the STARs STD_FIBERID             11                 int[n]           Star Fiber IDs Sky_Rband               1000	           float            Average value of sky background in R band- to come from ETC (current value is a place holder)
+SKYCONT_STATUS          NORMAL	           string	    Reports the status of the SKYCONT SNR_MAG_TGT             4	           float[N]	    List of average SNR for target type, N is number of target types SNR_RESID               436	           float[Nobj]	    List of the SNR values for the targets, Nobj is 500-Nskyfibers STAR_FIBERID            11	           int[ns]  	    Fiber IDs for standard STARs, ns is number of the STARs STD_FIBERID             11                 int[n]           Star Fiber IDs Sky_Rband               1000	           float            Average value of sky bg in R-band-> to come from ETC (current value is a place holder)
-Sky_Rflux_diff          []                 float[N]         Difference between flux from sky monitor and the calculated magnitude from the sky fibers
+Sky_Rflux_diff          []                 float[N]         Diff b/w flux from sky monitor and the calculated mag from the sky fibers
-Sky_fib_Rband           1000	           float	    Average sky fiber magnitude in camera r [if the camera is not r, this is equal to the value of the Sky_Rband]
+Sky_fib_Rband           1000	           float	    Average sky fiber mag in camera r [if the camera is not r, this is equal to the value of the Sky_Rband]
 WAVELENGTH              5630...7740	   float[NWAVE]     Wavelength (Ang.) in NWAVE bins WAVG_RES_WAVE           2701	           float[NWAVE]     Wavelength (Ang.)in NWAVE bins for the sky residual
 ======================= =================  ================ ===================================================